-Nothing has been confirmed by Flamingo Land at this time, but it is rumoured that they will be installing a new 10 inversion multi-looping roller coaster has experienced delays due to Covid 19.
-The new thrill ride is located on the former site of the Corkscrew which was removed in 2011, a number of small rides have been relocated from this section of the park in order to create some additional space.
-The exciting new roller coaster is rumoured to have a similar layout to Colossus at Thorpe Park in Surrey which also features 10 inversions.
+Like many other new attractions, Flamingo Lands new 10 inversion multi-looping roller coaster has experienced delays due to Covid 19.
+The new thrill ride is located on the former site of the Corkscrew which was removed in 2011.
+A number of small rides have been relocated from this section of the park in order to create the additional space needed for this development.
+The exciting new roller coaster will have a similar layout to Colossus at Thorpe Park in Surrey which also features 10 inversions.

-Speculation surrounding the new ride suggests that it is possibly going to be a roller coaster which was manufactured by Intamin for Hopi Hari Theme Park in Brazil.
-The ride was never installed at the Brazillian Theme Park and it is understood that it is currently held in storage.
-View details of similar rides from on Intamins official website or watch the video below which is a very similar model to the ride which has been constructed at Flamingo Land.
+The new ride was manufactured by Intamin for Hopi Hari Theme Park in Brazil.
+The ride was never installed at the Brazilian Theme Park and was held in storage.
+You can view details of similar rides on Intamins official website or watch the video below which is a very similar model to the ride which has been constructed at Flamingo Land.

 Dewars Hotel and Rooms

 Continuing with the investments, Flamingo Land Ltd has acquired The Ashfield Country Manor for an undisclosed sum.
-The property is located across the road from the attraction’s entrance, in the village of Kirby Misperton.
-The Company have ambitious plans to re-brand and re-develop the site with the extensive refurb and remodelling of the building having a target completion date of Christmas 2018.
+The property is located directly across the road from the theme park entrance, in the village of Kirby Misperton.
+The Company have ambitious plans to re-brand and re-develop the site with the extensive refurbishment and remodelling of the building.
 Flamingo Land Ltd’s goal is perfection with top quality service paired with food from local suppliers and a totally unique, bespoke interior design.

 Flamingo Land Coast

 It is not the first time that a roller coaster will have been sited here.
-Before the Futurist Theatre occupied the site, it was home to the Kiralphi brothers Arcadia which first opened on the 18th July 1903.
-Visitors enjoyed the thrills of the Mountain Railway and Fairy River.
+Before the Futurist Theatre occupied the site, it was home to the Kiralphi brother’s Arcadia which first opened on the 18th of July 1903 where visitors could enjoy the thrills of the Mountain Railway and Fairy River.

-In Scotland, Flamingo Land are the preferred bidder to develop a £30-million holiday resort on the banks of Loch Lomond, via its offshoot Iconic Leisure Developments.
-Plans for the resort include 105-holiday lodges, an apart-hotel, education facility, monorail, indoor water park and brewery.
+In Scotland, Flamingo Land are the preferred bidder to develop a £40-million holiday resort on the banks of Loch Lomond, via its offshoot Iconic Leisure Developments.
+Plans for the resort include 105-holiday lodges, an apart-hotel, an education facility, a monorail, an indoor water park and a brewery.
 This development is still in the planning and consultation stages.